 - Cook Your Vegetables If you do not wish to cook the zucchini, you can salt it well and let it drain on paper towels.
 Blot at proceed.
 (You do need to cook the spinach.)

-3. Spray a casserole dish and spread 1/2 cup marinara on the bottom.
+- Spray the Casserole Dish Place 1/2 cup marinara on the bottom.

 - Layer Top with a layer of noodles, a layer of zucchini,1/2 of the ricotta mixture and mozzarella.